Data-ARENA-Space/data-nadhi-documentation/docs/architecture/temporal/transformation-worker.md

 ## 🚨 Failure Handling with MinIO

-All activity failures are logged to **MinIO** to ensure traceability without halting the workflow.
+All activity failures get logged to **MinIO** to keep traceability without stopping the workflow.
 The logs include:
 - Exception type, message, and stack trace
 - Original input data and current workflow context
-- Node ID, organisation, project, pipeline, and message IDs
+- Node ID, org, project, pipeline, and message IDs

 ---